 Policies and Procedures

-At Priory Primary School, we pride ourselves in looking smart by wearing our school uniform, which follows the Uniform Policy.
-We require all children to have at least one badged jumper and polo shirt.
+At Priory Primary School, we pride ourselves in looking smart by wearing our school uniform.
+We require all children to have at least one badged jumper.
 Wearing the Priory Primary School uniform promotes a sense of community within the school and allows children to demonstrate their pride in their school both within school and when they are out in the local community.

 Summer Uniform from Easter until October half term